Monschau: History

+1962 smallpox epidemic

 In 1962, Monschau and its surrounding area became the site of one of the last smallpox epidemics in Germany.
 The disease, which was already considered nearly eradicated in the country at the time, was introduced by an employee of a mechanical engineering company who had been working on assignment in India.
-The outbreak claimed one life, left four individuals critically ill, and 33 others with moderate cases.
+The outbreak killed one, left four individuals critically ill, and 33 others with moderate cases.
 Quarantine measures were imposed on approximately 700 people.
 Medical care for both the infected and non-infected population proved challenging at times, as nearby hospitals, fearing the spread of infection, refused to admit patients from the region.
 “Every Monschau resident was suspected of carrying smallpox,” noted one account.
 The novel Monschau (2021) by Steffen Kopetzky is set against the backdrop of this smallpox outbreak.